hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `guest_ip_addresses` - The current list of IP addresses on this machine, including the value of `default_ip_address`.
 If VMware tools is not running on the virtual machine, or if the VM is powered off, this list will be empty.
+* `moid` - The unique machine object ID of the virtual machine.

 ## Importing